Ajdar Ismailov: Scientific monographs

 "Huseyn Javid creativity and the demonism tradition in world literature".
 Baki.
 Elm, 1991.
 224 pages.

 "Ancient Fore Asia and Fore Caucasus Turkic tribes" (Armenians and Georgians in the land of Caucasian Oghuz Albania).
 Baki, "Nurlan", 2008.
 799 pages.
-(First published in 2006) (It was printed by the decision of Scientific Council of History Institute of Azerbaijan Science Academy named after A.A.
+(First published in 2006) (It was printed by the decision of the Scientific Council of History Institute of Azerbaijan Science Academy named after A.A.
 Bakikhanov).